jvalue/jayvee/rfc/0011-value-transformer/README.md

     ];
 }
 ```

+This version only works with transformers that have exactly one input and exactly one output.
+We might need to come up with a different mechanism to allow other transformers (requires future RFCs).

 ### Usage 2: TableTransformerBlock
 There is a newly introduced `TableTransformerBlock` block type that applies the mapper to a column in a `table`.